oogatta/grunt-dotfile-linker/README.md

-dotfile-linker
+grunt-dotfile-linker
 ==============

-create symbolic links for my dotfiles.
+grunt task to create symbolic links for my dotfiles.